WSU-mkijowski/lab-1-hashing-Fowus/README.md

 Answer the following in this file:

 * How many unique users are in the data?
-43
+43 unique users
 * How many salts did you create?
-43
+I created 43 salts, one for each user
-* How many possible combinations will I need to try to figure out the secret ID of all students (assume I know all potential secret IDs and have your `salted-data.csv`)
+* How many possible combinations will I need to try to figure out the secret ID of all students (assume I know all potential secret IDs and have your `salted-data.csv`) Each user has their own unique salt, so it will be 43 users times the secret IDs that exists, you’d need to try all combinations.
+So approximately 56,029
 * Instead of salts, if you were to use a nonce (unique number for each hashed field) how many possible combinations would I need to try?
 * Given the above, if this quiz data were *actual* class data, say for example